 Industry veteran and The Game Awards host and creator Geoff Keighley will not be attending the world's biggest gaming expo E3 for the first time in 25 years.

 After Sony decided to skip E3 for the second year in a row, today, The Game Awards creator and host and industry veteran Geoff Keighley announced that he will not be attending E3 2020.
-Keighley announced the news on his official Twitter where he wrote that for the first time in 25 years, he will not be covering E3.
+Keighley announced the news on where he wrote that for the first time in 25 years, he will not be covering E3.
 Here is the statement in full: